yguillemot/RaQt_maker/README.md

     `#define Q_SIGNALS Q_SIGNALS`
     `#define Q_OBJECT Q_OBJECT`

+When looking for these lines, remember that some white spaces may separate '#' and "define".

 1.6 - Now execute the command of §1.3.
       A file named main.E should be created.
       It contains the C preprocessor output including all the Qt headers and with the Q_SLOTS et Q_SIGNAL macros unchanged.

-1.7 - Remember to restore the qobjectdefs.h file to its initial state.
+1.7 - Restore the qobjectdefs.h file to its initial state.

 #### STEP 2: Extract the definitions of the Qt classes from the C++ headers